DaniFdezAlvarez/shexer/README.md

 * Cardinality management.
 Some of the triples of a given instance may fit in an infinite number of constraint triples with the same predicate and object but different cardinality.
 For example, if a given instance has a single label specified by rdfs:label, that makes it fit with infinite triple constraints with the schema {rdfs:label xsd:string C}, where C can be any cardinality that includes the posibility of a single occurrence: {1}, + , {1,2}, {1,3}, {1,4},...
 Currently, our prototype just keeps rules with exact cardinality or + closure.
 * Configurable priority of cardinalities. our prototype can be configured to prioritize the less specific cardinality or the most specific one if its trustworthiness is high enough.

+## Experimental results

+In the folder [experiments](https://github.com/DaniFdezAlvarez/dbpedia-shexer/tree/develop/experiments) some results after using this prototype against the English chapter of DBpedia can be found

 ## Example code

 The following code is handy for analyzing a) a file containing class-instance relations and b) a set of files containing the whole content of an RDF graph.
 It serializes a profile of each class in JSON and the inferred shapes in ShEx.